SAOR: Single-View Articulated Object Reconstruction: Related Work

 DOVE~\cite{wu2021dove}, LASSIE~\cite{yao2022lassie}, and MagicPony~\cite{wu2022magicpony} are recent methods that are capable of predicting the 3D geometry of articulated objects without requiring a 3D category template shape.
 However, they require a predefined category-level 3D skeleton prior in order to model articulating object parts such as legs.
 While 3D skeletons are easier to define compared to full 3D shapes, they still need to be provided for each object category of interest and have to be tailored to the specifics of each category, \eg the trunk of the elephant is not present in other quadrupeds.
 In the case of MagicPony~\cite{wu2022magicpony}, in addition to the skeleton and its connectivity, per-bone articulation constraints are also provided, which necessitates more manual labor.
 Additionally, a single skeleton may be insufficient if there are large shape changes exhibited across instances of the category.

 MagicPony~\cite{wu2022magicpony} builds on DOVE~\cite{wu2021dove}, by removing the need for explicit video data during training.
 Inspired by UMR~\cite{li2020self}, MagicPony makes use of weak correspondence supervision from a pre-trained self-supervised network to enforce pixel-level consistency between 2D images and learned 3D shape.
-LASSIE~\cite{yao2022lassie} is another skeleton-based approach that also uses correspondence information from self-supervised features during training in addition to manually pre-defined part primitives.
-Like us, they model object parts, but their goal is not to learn a model that can directly predict shape from a single image at test time.
+Concurrent to our work 3D-Fauna~\cite{li2024learning} extends MagicPony for quadrupeds in a multi-category setting.
+LASSIE~\cite{yao2022lassie} is another skeleton-based approach that uses correspondence information from self-supervised features and manually pre-defined part primitives.
+Like us, they model object parts, but their goal is not to learn a model that can directly predict shape from a single image.
 Instead, their approach learns instance shape from a set of images via test-time optimization.
 In recent work, \cite{yao2022hi-lassie} automatically extracts the skeleton from a user-defined canonical image, but still requires test-time optimization.

-Finally, we train with single-view image collections, but there are also several works that use video as a data source for modeling articulating objects~\cite{li2020online,wu2021dove,yang2021lasr,yang2021viser} and other methods that perform expensive test-time optimization for fitting or refinement~\cite{zuffi2019three,kokkinos2021point,li2020online,wu2022magicpony,yao2022lassie}.
+We train with single-view image collections, but there are also several works that use video as a data source for modeling articulating objects~\cite{li2020online,wu2021dove,yang2021lasr,yang2021viser} and other methods that perform expensive test-time optimization for fitting or refinement~\cite{zuffi2019three,kokkinos2021point,li2020online,wu2022magicpony,yao2022lassie}.
 In contrast, we only require self-supervision derived from single-view images and our inference step is performed efficiently via a single forward pass through a deep network.